 Our English sessions ensure that children are engaged in a variety of activities matched to their specific needs.
 Alongside the more technical approaches to teaching English, children at RAPS learn to write through play, storytelling, talking about their own experiences and ideas, drama and improvisation.
 Our teaching uses a range of instruction, group collaboration, paired work, practical activity, performance, individual research and investigation with appropriate.
 Varied and regular writing tasks are also a feature across the whole of our curriculum in every year group.
-This enables our pupils to access writing for a range of purposely and extends writing beyond the literacy hour.
+This enables our pupils to access writing for a range of purposely and extends writing beyond an English lesson.

 At RAPS, phonics is taught via the ‘Read Write Inc’ programme (also known as 'RWI').
 This consistent, rigorous and dynamic literacy programme aims to teach every child to read by the age of six.
 Using synthetic phonics, children quickly learn to blend letter sounds together following a fun and effective programme.

 The RWI programme has been proven to be a very successful method of teaching children to read and write using phonics.
 Evidence of this can be found in the Ofsted Report: ‘Reading by six: how the best schools do it.’